Tutorial: Uploading a file

 API_KEY='...'

-Now you're ready to start the Transfer Agent container.
+Now you're ready to start the MASV Agent container.

 Open a new terminal window to start the container.
-This way you can see the Transfer Agent log as you interact with it in the first terminal.
+This way you can see the MASV Agent log as you interact with it in the first terminal.

 docker compose up